 The most current medical and biological tests are utilized to investigate how physical health impacts the mental health of residents.
 Tried and true psychological measures including personality tests, projective tests, and a wide variety of cognitive tests are used to assess driving factors contributing to a person’s psychological makeup.
 This is all accomplished while the resident is safe, comfortable, motivated for change, eating a healthy diet, and getting adequate rest.
 Dietetics, occupational therapy, and psychiatric assessments round out the comprehensive evaluation with each client.
 And, leaving no stone unturned, unmatched social and behavioral assessment occurs over a period of several months when skilled clinicians observe residents as they gradually resume activities of daily living both on and off the Bridge House campus.

-Bridge House residents struggle with mental illnesses of many types, neurocognitive disorders, learning disorders, autism spectrum disorders, and substance use.
+Bridge House residents struggle with mental illnesses of many types, neurocognitive disorders, learning disorders, autism spectrum disorders, and substance use and abuse.
 They are commonly dealing with issues related to depression, anxiety, and low self-esteem.
+Often trauma has played a significant role in their lives.